KimikaTeorikoa/python-notes-tccm/contents/flowcontrol.md

 any other number is evaluated as `True`.
 Similarly, the empty string `""` is evaluated as `False`, while any other string is evaluated as `True`.
 An empty list also evaluates as `False`, while any other list evaluates as `True`.
-Such equivalences can be made explicit using the `bool` function.
+We can directly use such non-booleans as logical tests within `if` statements, which are first converted to booleans.
+The resulting boolean can be made explicit using the `bool` function.

 ```python
 bool(0) # False